mtiahrt/flea-market-fe/README.md

 environment for this app.
 [Deploy React App to CloudFront with HTTPS Custom Domain ](https://www.youtube.com/watch?v=lPVgfSXTE1Y&list=WL&index=3&ab_channel=SamMeech-Ward) All environment variables stored in these files .env is ok to be served to the browser.
 They are public values, and they alone will not give unauthorized access.

+## Deployment
+This app can be deployed through npm commands.
+Before that is done you will need to set up the CLI on your machine.
+[Install AWS CLI.](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+The IAM user used to update the s3 bucket is  `app-sync-s3`.
+You will need to create an access key in AWS to finish the CLI configuration.
+This can be completed in 4 easy steps.
+1. Commit your changes to the git repo
+2. Build the app by running `npm run build` This creates the package bundles in the build folder.
+These files need to be uploaded to S3.
+3. Upload the files `npm run sync`
+4. To make these changes visible immediately the cloudfront cache need to be refreshed. `npm run invalidate`